anis-campos/redux-reactstrap-modal/README.md

 The content wrapped inside the modal receive the additional props :

 #### `toggle`: function ()=>()
 This will toggle the dialog.
-Canbe used for buttons like Dismiss, Cancel, Close, ...
+Can be used for buttons like Dismiss, Cancel, Close, ...

 ## Example